norberttak/XPanel/README.md

 Copy the xpanel folder into your X-Plane plugin directory (in my case it is c:\XPlane11\resources\plugins).

 Please don't forget to remove any other plugins that want to connect to your USB Hid devices in the home cockpit.

+The aircraft specific configuration file (xpanel.ini) shal be put into the aircraft folder.
+You can see some here [example config files](https://github.com/norberttak/XPanel/tree/master/config)

 If you have any errors during the plugin load or run please check the main X-Plane log file.
 If you want more detailed logs from the plugin, please set the log level to DEBUG or even TRACE.
 See the details at [config syntax](doc/configuration.md)